ChrisVilches/Kakeibo-UI/README.md

-# Kakeibo UI
+# Kakeibo (UI)

 A simple money management app made in Flutter.

-It's basically the same process I used to do in Excel, but converted to a mobile/desktop app.
+It's basically the same process I used to do in Excel, but turned into a mobile app.

 ## System dependencies